 "I had pneumonia late last year...I had just gotten off of antibiotics last week because I had a bronchial infection," Winfrey explained on the livestream.
 She noted that Graham was "late to the party" in terms of understanding the severity of the coronavirus outbreak, and had just recently returned to their home in Santa Barbara after a speaking engagement.

 "Stedman did not arrive from Chicago until Thursday, he had been speaking in St. Louis...he'd been on planes, so Stedman is like 'What's the procedure for coming home?'
 The procedure is...you ain't coming and sleeping in my bed!"
 Winfrey said.
 "And literally, he goes, 'I'm not?'
 And I go, 'Have you not been paying attention to the news?
 Social distancing doesn't mean you go and sleep in the same bed with the person!
 When you just got off American Airlines!'"

-Winfrey added that Stedman does not have the coronavirus, and that she has been leaving him meals on the doorstep.
-The couple also converse from a distance, as you can see in the Instagram video below.
+Winfrey added that Stedman does not have the coronavirus and that she has been leaving him meals on the doorstep.
+The couple also converses from a distance, as you can see in the Instagram video below.

 "My friends say 'Oh, isn't Stedman upset?'
 He's really not.
 He's happy to keep me safe," Winfrey said.

 Winfrey also discussed how she's been keeping busy during the quarantine; her quaran-streaming picks include The Crown and Self Made, starring Octavia Spencer as Madam C.J.
 Walker.
 She's also been reading potential Oprah's Book Club picks, attending DJ D-Nice's digital quarantine dance party, and working on her new Apple TV+ show Oprah Talks.
 She also shared a bit of classically Oprah inspiration for everyone worried about the ongoing pandemic.